 Starting a podcast is similar to starting a book.
 The first thing you write may not be your best work, but it’s better than not writing anything at all.

-Your first attempts may not have the best sound quality, and it’s doubtful you’ll have hit your stride yet.
+Your very first episode may not have the best sound quality, and it’s doubtful you’ll have hit your stride yet.
 But don’t let that stop you from starting.

-As with any content format — blogging, YouTubing, or podcasting — things get better with time.
+As with any type of content marketing — blogging, YouTubing, or podcasting — things get better with time.

 Don’t worry if your beginning episodes aren’t earth-shattering.
 Things will improve, and you’ll eventually be able to return to your first podcasts and see how much you’ve improved.